 Let me look at a few issues facing our country especially with regards to the current budget.
 I am not going to argue facts or drill down with statistics or cite expert opinion.
 If you don’t believe me, Google it.
 This is my op-ed blog free of charts and graphs.
 I am simply going to state the obvious choice of kindness.
 I am not going to bog you down with loads of stats, but I will give you some links to other articles that can point you to other articles and you can research what I am talking about.
 I have tried to give articles from a variety of sources.

 Primary education.
-The Republicans kill me with their ideas about kids.
-They want to scrap healthy lunch requirements, and in many cases cut funding for meals for kids all together.
+The hypocrisy when it comes to kids is astounding.
+Politicians want to scrap healthy lunch requirements, and in many cases cut funding for meals for kids all together.
 They want to cut budgets from physical education and the arts.
 They want to cut after-school and summer programs.
 They want to cut special-ed and gifted programs.
 I am all for improving any system that needs improving, but in the guise of creating choice, what they are doing is disproportionately negatively effecting minority and poor students.
 This is not kind.
 This is stupid.
 The more access to good education ALL of our kids have, the better for E-V-E-R-YONE.
 White, middle-class America does an awesome job of protecting their kids’ education, but letting the rest of the kids fall through the cracks and then blame drugs and welfare.
 How about we just provide good, safe, strong, effective schools and meals for all children in this country?
 Do you know what the end result would be?
 A great America.
 Don’t believe me?
 Read this.

 Tertiary education.
 Education is important.
 Job skills are important.
 When a high-schooler finishes, what is next?
 The kind choice would be to encourage all high-schoolers to pursue education that will benefit their future career and to help them pay for this if they and their family cannot.
 This could be work-study, apprenticeships, interest-free loans, etc. They get education and jobs without crippling debt.
 Society gets productive members who will contribute.
 The unkind choice is to allow only the wealthy and middle class the option to go to college and to burden new grads with crippling debt, particularly those who have chosen to go into needed, but low-paying jobs.
 The unkind choice leaves those with limited means no access to better themselves with training for a good career.
 Why can’t we chose kindness?
 It isn’t charity; it would benefit everyone.
 More people with the appropriate education=more people with jobs=better economy=fewer people needing government support=fewer lives ruined from student loans=win, win, win.
 Read more here and here.